Geodels/gospl/docs/user_guide/inputfile.rst

   compaction:
       phis: 0.49
       phif: 0.63
+      phiw: 0.65
       z0s: 3700.0
       z0f: 1960.0
+      z0w: 1580.0

 The compaction module is turned-on when a multi-lithology model is ran (_i.e._ the :yaml:`npstrata` key is defined).
-We assume  different depth-porosity relationships for the 2 considered lithology types, the following parameters are required:
+We assume  different depth-porosity relationships for the 3 considered lithology types, the following parameters are required:

 a. lithology one (coarser lithology) porosity at the surface :yaml:`phis`,
 b. lithology two (finer lithology) porosity at the surface :yaml:`phif`,
+c. lithology three (weathered lithology) porosity at the surface :yaml:`phiw`,
-c. e-folding depth of lithology one (in metres)
+d. e-folding depth of lithology one (in metres)
-d. e-folding depth of lithology two (in metres)
+e. e-folding depth of lithology two (in metres)
+f. e-folding depth of lithology three (in metres)

 .. raw:: html